-Last year, Circus Social brought you the highlights from the Singapore Budget 2020, and we’re now back with Budget 2021!
+Last year, Radarr brought you the highlights from the Singapore Budget 2020, and we’re now back with Budget 2021!

 At the Singapore Budget 2021 speech on 16th February, Deputy Prime Minister and Finance Minister Heng Swee Keat announced a suite of initiatives to help Singapore emerge stronger from the COVID-19 pandemic.

-Using our digital intelligence software Radarr, Circus Social took a deep dive into social media data in Singapore, uncovering netizens’ opinions about the newly-announced initiatives.
+Using our digital intelligence software Radarr, we took a deep dive into social media data in Singapore, uncovering netizens’ opinions about the newly-announced initiatives.

 Can Money Buy Happiness?